Astrix3348/Astrix3348/README.md

-🔭 I'm working on a resume-radar app
+🔭 I'm working on a AI-Rehab app

 ## 🌐 Socials: